2015–16 USC Trojans women's basketball team

-The 2015–16 USC Trojans women's basketball team will represent University of Southern California during the 2015–16 NCAA Division I women's basketball season.
-The Trojans, led by third year head coach Cynthia Cooper-Dyke, play their home games at the Galen Center and were members of the Pac-12 Conference.
+The 2015–16 USC Trojans women's basketball team represented University of Southern California during the 2015–16 NCAA Division I women's basketball season.
+The Trojans, led by third year head coach Cynthia Cooper-Dyke, played their home games at the Galen Center and were members of the Pac-12 Conference.
 They finished the season 19–13, 6–12 in Pac-12 play to finish in eighth place.
 They advanced to the quarterfinals of the Pac-12 women's basketball tournament where they lost to Oregon State.